materials

 -Bring some water to a boil and pour the boiling water over the pieces, enough to cover/submerge.
 This should clean off all oxidation.

 -Rinse with water and dry thoroughly with cotton cloth and/or paper towel.
-To finish drying use a blowdryer.

 Notes: